 - An observational experience involving no direct patient care in the clinical settings sponsored by UFCD.
 Two options are available: a semester-long commitment through the Shands Volunteer Center or a short-term option through the Clinical Affairs Office.

-- Contact: Shands Volunteer Center for semester-long program and for shorter experiences visit our Shadowing Experiences web page.
+- Contact: UF Health Volunteer Center for semester-long program and for shorter experiences visit our Shadowing Experiences web page.

 For DMD Graduates (of the UF College of Dentistry)